ppkantorski/Ultrahand-Overlay/README.md

 command1 argument1
 command2 argument1 argument2 argument3

 - Each option should be defined within square brackets `[Option]`.
 - Each command should be specified on a new line under the corresponding option.
 - Arguments for each command should be separated by spaces.

+# Available Commands

+- `create_directory <directory_name>`: Creates a new directory with the specified name.
+- `copy_file <source_path> <destination_path>`: Copies a file from the source path to the destination path.
+- `delete_file <file_path>`: Deletes the file at the specified path.
+- `move_file <source_path> <destination_path>`: Moves a file from the source path to the destination path.

+You can configure these commands in the `config.ini` file by specifying them under the corresponding options.
+Make sure to provide the necessary arguments as described for each command.

 ## Contributing